 I grew up being nurtured into believing that work is what life is all about.
 I can still hear my dad teaching us kids, “Work, work, work.”
 I was brought up by a society that thinks this way and reared up by teachers who give us greater worth as students when we perform well.
 I grew up thinking that my worth as a person is equal to the amount of work I put in.
 Worst of all, I am that type of person who gets really upset when those people around me are not doing their responsibilities as they are expected to.
 In short, I am often a miserable person. 🙁

 I am supposed to be a man of faith and yet because of this nature, prayer has been difficult for me at times because I feel it is getting in the way of me accomplishing something for the day.
 One time, I was invited to take a walk up the San Gabriel mountain trails and I felt like I was going to waste three hours of precious time.
 Hmmm… Three hours!
 That’s a lot of time wasted!
 List of things to do march one by one in my mind.
-I could study my bible.
-I could do laundry.
-I can do research for a sermon.
-I can study Spanish.
+I could do gardening.
+I could vacuum the floor.
+I can paint a bedroom.
+I can start learning Spanish.
 I can study how to edit video movies.

 Now that I am older, I started seeing how wrong I am when I have this attitude!
 Praying and meditating during my hiking are not wasted hours but invested hours.
 How many times in my life when it was through prayer that I found strength.
 Taking the time to walk to appreciate God’s beautiful creation is not a waste.
 So many occasions in my life, I found wisdom and peace through solitude and meditation.
 Taking time to press the “pause” button in life is important.